 A design and build contract comprising of the construction of a 23,000ft2 automated racking warehouse which is 20m high to parapet.

-This contract was D4 compliant, providing 10% renewable energy by the use of solar panels, connected back into the national grid, combined with energy recovery from the automated picking machinery motors.
+This contract was D4 compliant, providing 10% renewable energy by the use of solar panels connected back into the national grid.
+This is combined with energy recovery from the automated picking machinery motors.
 Recycled aggregate was also used in all elements of this project, including the warehouse floor slab.

-With no access to one side of the site, due to the existing building, only 2m wide access to the other boundary, a 20m high steel frame, composite clad construction, with an air permeability of 3.25m3/(H.M2), together with a 3.7m deep, 11,000ft2 pit to accommodate the automated racking and stackers installation, this contract was quite some challenge.
+This build included a 20m high steel frame and composite clad construction, with an air permeability of 3.25m3/(H.M2), together with a 3.7m deep, 11,000ft2 pit to accommodate the automated racking and stackers installation.
+With no access to one side of the site - due to the existing building - and only 2m wide access to the other boundary, this contract was quite some challenge.